Ridiculously stunning harbour and cityscape

 To declare or not to declare: Australia is pretty serious about declaring quarantine items on the Incoming Passenger Card.
 If there’s anything I learned on this trip, it’s to be honest here about any food you’re travelling.
 Tell them what you have and they always appreciate the honesty.

 Once you’re out, find the best way to get to your accommodations.
-In our case, we found an Airbnb in the Chippendale neighbourhood (creating a new account and getting $45 CAD off) but there are a ton of great options on Booking.com that you’ll see me list out in the ‘Where to stay‘ section.
+In our case, we found an Airbnb in the Chippendale neighbourhood but there are a ton of great options on Booking.com and VRBO that you’ll see me list out in the ‘Where to stay‘ section.

 WHAT YOU NEED TO KNOW